Summary

 The installation is remarkably simple:

 For Windows 11/WSL2 users: Run this command in your Ubuntu terminal, not Windows PowerShell.
+To access your Ubuntu terminal:

 First-Time Portainer Setup